aidanadrian8/aidanadrian8/README.md

 - 👋 Hi, I’m @aidanadrian8
-- 👀 I’m interested in Data Science, and would love to learn more about Game Design for personal projects.
+- 👀 I’m interested in Web Development, and would love to learn more about Game Design for personal projects.
 - 🌱 I’m currently learning C#, Ruby, HTML/CSS, SQL
 - 💞️ I’m looking to collaborate on anything I can learn from!
 - 📫 How to reach me email: aidanadrian8@gmail.com